Who We Are

 Or it allows adults to worship and then serve in various areas required on Sunday mornings.

 Our primary way of providing support and care in times of crisis and difficulty, whether emotional, physical, or spiritual, is through the relationships you establish in our small group ministry.
-We also offer pastoral counseling and referrals to trusted Christian counselors in the Raleigh-Durham area.
+We also offer Celebrate Recovery, pastoral counseling, and referrals to trusted Christian counselors in the Raleigh area.

 For immediate assistance, direction, or counsel, please contact our office by calling 919-789-9955.
 Someone will gladly meet with you or make sure you are connected to the resources you need.
 There is hope in Jesus Christ in whatever you are facing, and we desire that this hope becomes a reality in your Christian experience.